rjrivero/docker-rproxy/README.md

 Additional config
 -----------------

-If you need more advanced proxy settings, you can drop a configuration file ending in *.conf* inside **/etc/nginx/proxy.d**, and it will be read at startup.
+If you need more advanced proxy settings, you can drop a configuration file ending in *.conf* inside **/etc/nginx/proxy.d** or **/etc/nginx/rewrite.d**, and they will be read at startup.

+The difference between those locations is that files in **rewrite.d** are read before files in **proxy.d**.
+This is intended to make sure that rewrite configuration happens before location configuration, so the locations already receive the rewritten URLs.

 For instance, this config uses [resolvers](http://nginx.org/en/docs/http/ngx_http_core_module.html#resolver) and variables to dynamically build and resolve the backend server's URL: